jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 *consults* the argument to *write*: *reads* the argument to *write*.

-Assignment of arguments simply *must* take place in the prolog, even though they require reading the arguments.
+Assignment of arguments simply *might* take place in the prolog, even though they require reading the arguments.

 Assignment procedures are fundamental procedures of the Symbol Language and behave much different from other procedures.